• Skip to primary navigation

 • 2 carrots, julienned

-How to Make Easy Homemade Shrimp and Vegetable Stir Fry (w/Cantonese Style White Sauce)
+How to Make Shrimp and Vegetable Stir Fry (wCantonese Style White Sauce)

-Before you get started, make sure all of your ingredients are measured, sliced, chopped, and stirred.
-And if you need to, work in batches if your wok is smaller or you're using a sauté pan instead which will allow you to cook everything well even if it takes a little more time.
+Before you start, make sure all of your ingredients are measured, sliced, chopped, and stirred.
+If your wok is on the smaller side or you're using a saute pan, work in batches.
+It may take a little more time, but everything will cook better.

-1. Marinate the shrimp.
-Add the shrimp, 1 teaspoon vegetable oil, salt, and a pinch or two of white pepper to a bowl and mix well to combine.
-Set aside while you prepare the white sauce.
+Step 1.
+Marinate the shrimp.
+Add the shrimp, 1 teaspoon vegetable oil, salt, and a pinch or two of white pepper to a bowl.
+Mix well to combine and set aside while you prepare the white sauce.

-2. Make the white sauce.
-Add all of the sauce ingredients except the chicken stock to a small bowl, stir well to combine, and set aside while you prepare the slurry.
+Step 2.
+Make the white sauce.
+Add all of the sauce ingredients except the chicken stock to a small bowl.
+Stir well to combine and set aside while you prepare the slurry.

-3. Make the cornstarch slurry.
-Add the cornstarch and chicken stock (or water if using) to a small bowl and stir well to combine.
-Set aside until ready to use, but be sure to stir the slurry again just before it's added to the stir fry.
+Step 3.
+Make the cornstarch slurry.
+Add the cornstarch and chicken stock (or water, if using) to a small bowl and stir well to combine.
+Set aside until ready to use, but give it another good stir just before adding it to the stir-fry.

-4. Par-cook the shrimp.
-In a preheated wok on medium-high heat, add 1 tablespoon of oil and the shrimp.
-Cook on the first side for about 15 to 20 seconds, flip them over, and cook an additional 20 seconds.
-Remove them to a plate. *Do not cook them all the way through in this step because you'll add them back to the stir fry with the vegetables later on to allow them to finish cooking.
+Step 4.
+Par-cook the shrimp.
+In a preheated wok over medium-high heat, add 1 tablespoon of oil and the shrimp.
+Cook on the first side for 15 to 20 seconds, flip, and cook an additional 20 seconds.
+Remove to a plate.
+Don't cook them all the way through here.
+They'll go back into the wok with the vegetables later to finish cooking.

 smashed garlic cloves and sliced ginger cooking in hot oil inside of a wok